Stacer-Varien/Jeanne-Bot/README.md

 • Editing channel topics

-• Adding bot stats

 • Adding a softban command that will have the user to be banned for a specific amount of time

-• Allowing server owners and admins to change the prefix for their server

 • Adding more error messages in case of missing permissions, if a command has been committed poorly and Discord hierarchy rules

 KNOWN BUGS AND FAULTS